CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 2 11 Theft of an access point

 Are WLAN access points unsecured in transit ways attached, z.
 B. installed directly under the ceiling or in areas with heavy public traffic, they can be stolen.
-This makes it possible, for example, to read out a shared-secret key for authentication on the RADIUS server or the key used (for example for WPA2 personnel).
+This makes it possible, for example, to read out a shared-secret key for authentication on the RADIUS server or the key used (for example, for WPA2 personnel).
 With this information can then be accessed unauthorized access to the WLAN.

 3 requirements
 ---------------